How to sew a flat felled seam finish

 Crafting a flat felled seam requires more time and precision than your traditional seam, however the result is worth the effort.
 The finished product will look clean and professional with an impressive level of accuracy – just take a peek at your own jeans’ center leg seams!
 You can easily emulate this stunning detail in all of your projects; it’s easier than you think!

-A felled seam is a seam made by placing one side of the seam inside the other side of the seam which is folder over in such a manner to enclose all raw edges.
+If you’re a beginner wondering what is a felled seam, this is a seam made by placing one side of the seam inside the other side of the seam which is folder over in such a manner to enclose all raw edges.
 It’s all then followed by an edge stitch or a topstitch finish.
 As the name suggests, it keeps the seam allowance flat.

 flat felled seam